-The following is a Table Analysis practice question, which will be part of the new Integrated Reasoning section on the GMAT.
+The following is a Table Analysis practice question, which will be part of the GMAT Integrated Reasoning section.

 The following two tables show the same data ranked in two different ways.
 (On the real GMAT, you will have sortable tables embedded in the page with the question.)